Rhys-LIT/perfect-parking-fyp/docs/thesis.md

 models.py defines the data structures of ParkingLot and ParkingLotMoniton.

-![Diagram Description automatically
-generated](./images/thesis/media/image17.png){width="1.6993766404199475in"
-height="3.2812445319335084in"}

-Figure 15: Class Diagram

-serializers.py defines the serializers used to convert the ParkingLot and ParkingLotMonitor models to JSON format for use in the app\'s API.

 urls.py defines the app\'s URLs, including paths for the home page, parking lots list, parking lot detail page, user registration,